Post Fetaured Image

 The hiring of a substitute teacher is often contingent on the passing of a training or orientation program.

 In the Lubbock Independent School District, prospective substitute teachers must complete online substitute training modules.
-The Amarillo Independent School District, on the other hand, simply requires the review of a substitute orientation information sheet.
+The Amarillo Independent School District requires staff training and an online substitute orientation.

 Perhaps the most common requirement among school districts in Texas is the requirement of a criminal history background check.
 This check often includes a fingerprinting process.